jdoe29103/Easy-GPU-pass-through-without-all-the-scripts/README.md

 07:00.1 Audio device [0403]: NVIDIA Corporation GA104 High Definition Audio Controller [10de:228b] (rev a1)
 ```

 2. From the list find the card you want to pass.
 Assuming your GPU was made in the last 20 years it should have at least a VGA controller and a sound card (Audio device).
 Some GPUs will have extra USB controllers as well.
-Copy the device codes (characters in brackets at the end) for every device assosiated with your GPU. e.g. `10de:2482` and `10de:228b` for the 3070 or `10de:21c4`, `10de:1aeb`,`10de:1aec`, and `10de:1aed` for the 1660.
+Copy the device codes (characters in brackets at the end) for every device associated with your GPU. e.g. `10de:2482` and `10de:228b` for the 3070 or `10de:21c4`, `10de:1aeb`,`10de:1aec`, and `10de:1aed` for the 1660.

 3. Next we need to set a kernel parameter that specifies which PCI devices will be handled by the VFIO PCI driver and gets passed to the kernel at boot.
 To do this run `sudo nano /etc/default/grub` (or using any editor of your choice)